elypia/elypiai/README.md

 * [Path of Exile] - Complete
 * [RuneScape] - WIP
 * [Steam] - WIP
-* [UrbanDictionary] - Complete
+* [Urban Dictionary] - Complete
 * [Yu-Gi-Oh!
 Prices] - WIP

 You can check the issues to see pending wrappers.

 ### Why are these wraps in a single repository?
 Rather than making a Cleverbot4J, Orna4J, osu!4J, etc project we've opted for a submodule approach.
-The reason for this is becasue all submodules in this repository have an almost identical structure to them, and when we want make major alternations to how we want to make requests, we often want to change it for all of our wrappers.
+The reason for this is because all submodules in this repository has an almost identical structure to them, and when we want to make major alterations to how we want to make requests, we often want to change it for all of our wrappers.
 Please visit the appropriate README of the module you're interested in.